-This topic aims to present a detailed overview of ‘nature-based solutions’ (NBS) to large-scale Carbon Dioxide Removal to audience interested in understanding the basic principles, as well as the benefits and risks associated with this suite of approaches to CDR and the underlying governance issues associated with it.
+This topic aims to present a detailed overview of nature-based approaches to large-scale Carbon Dioxide Removal (CDR) to audiences interested in understanding the basic principles, as well as the benefits and risks associated with this suite of approaches to CDR and the underlying governance issues associated with it.
 It seeks to answer the following questions:

 - What are these nature-based approaches to large-scale CDR and what role could they play in managing climate risk?